timescale/docs/self-hosted/install/installation-linux.md

     sudo -u postgres psql tsdb
     ```

-1. Check that the TimescaleDB extension is installed by using the `\dx`
+1. Check that the Timescale extension is installed by using the `\dx`
     command at the `psql` prompt.
 Output is similar to:

     ```sql